UrbanInstitute/pyspark-tutorials/README.md

    pivoting.ipynb
    resampling.ipynb
    subsetting.ipynb
+   summary statistics.ipynb
+   graphing.ipynb

+4. The pySpark bootstrap used by the Urban Institute to start a cluster on Amazon Web Services only installs a handful of Python modules.
+If you need others for your work, or specfic versions, this tutorial explains how to get them.
+It is not specific to the pySpark environment:

+   installing Python modules.ipynb

-4. Linear Regression and windowing are on hold until Spark 2.0 is released this summer, since it comes with significant improvements to how they will work.
+5. And finally, future topics that are on hold until Spark 2.0 is deployed to Amazon Web Services include linear regression and windowing.